jeromezero/proxy/drafts/proxy.md

 I run the numbers.

 You owe three thousand dollars.
 Perhaps not the best timing in quitting the day job.
-But sacrifices must be made.
+Sacrafices must be made.

 Your mundane fears and anxieties do not effect me.
 I am a machine.
-A book writing machine.
 What do I care about your bank statement?
 What do I care about your wife's state of mind?
 I am here to disconnect from the conventional trappings of society.
-To free you from your bonds, at least temporarily, so you can achieve something, so you can write your book.
+To free you from your bonds, so you can achieve something, so you can write something worth writing.

 ---

 <!-- 2014-06-03 | 05:19:22 -->

-When you called me in, they hooked you up to a machine.
+They hooked you up to a machine.
 They taped diodes to your body.
 They flashed images before your eyes.
 They asked you questions.
 "What do you see?"

 You saw roadkill.
 You saw rifles aimed at the sky.
 You saw chains.

-The purpose of these tests was to loosen you up.
-To slip an image into a cognitive gap and pry your mind loose from its moorings.
+They ran tests.
+They loosened you up, they slipped images into your cognitive gaps and used them to pry your mind loose from its moorings.
 To prepare you for my arrival.

-They played sounds in your ears.
+They played tones in your ears.
 They asked you questions.
 "What do you hear?"

 You heard tones.